HomeRight ArrowNBA

 Mitchell Robinson isn't playing back-to-backs, and conventional wisdom would suggest he is more likely to play Wednesday against Eastern Conference peer Toronto than tonight, but monitor the reports.

-Kings vs Knicks Prediction, Betting Analysis
+Kings vs Knicks Betting Predictions, Analysis

 Deuce McBride isn't an auto-bet like he was before a recent slump, but still, I like him in this matchup.